mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 ##### Act Two

 These scenes can be handled in any order after the first.
-They are also optional after the first scene and give the PCs a flavour of both life in District 268 and the varying attitudes to psionics generally and Zhodani specifically.
+They are also optional after the first scene and give the PCs a flavor of both life in District 268 and the varying attitudes to psionics generally and Zhodani specifically.

 ##### Scene 1: Out and about in District 268